Skip to Content

 UseClientSidePaging

 Specifies whether or not Microsoft Dynamics 365 should return data using client-side paging, if your source supports it.
-If set to false, Microsoft Dynamics 365 uses server-side paging.
+To use client-side paging, set this to True.
+To use server-side paging, set this to False.

 Data Type